AnnaWijetunga/anna-website/content/pages/about.md

 I'm Anna Wijetunga, and ever since the tender age of five, my dream was to become a teacher, assign homework and bake cookies for my students.

-I'm here to tell you, I did just that!
+And I did just that!

 For a decade, this was the challenging and often syrupy sweet job I'd always wanted.
 Until it wasn't.